7 Reasons Why Your Ads Are Not Converting

 So here are 7 of the most common mistakes I found when I analyzed different businesses' PPC campaigns.

 Goals are very important not only when talking about advertising but also your business in general.
 Before starting building an ad you should think about what you want to achieve with it.

 Are you trying to bring people to a landing page?
 Is your goal to generate sales?
-Or do you want to collect their emails and contact your leads afterwards?
+Or do you want to collect their emails and contact your leads afterward?

-2. Copy not matching the target audience interest
+2. Copy not matching the target audience interests

 This part is connected to the previous one: it's very important to communicate the message correctly to your target audience.